 For some reason this actually sounds appealing except for the fact that it’s unsweetened (WHY), but then I notice that we have Truvia packets at the studio so I figured I’d just sweeten it myself.
 Then I saw limes on the counter and realized this was a sign that I needed to add gin.
 But we’re out of gin at the studio so I had to add vodka and that’s how I ended up day drinking yesterday.

 You can't argue with science (unless you're the President).

 The Harvard Business Review states that drunk people are better at creative problem solving and who am I to argue with Harvard?
 But then I remember oh… vodka… so I realize I have pace myself with the day drinking because if I stop I’ll end up napping the rest of the day with Peace the Puppy and if I drink too fast then HANGOVER even though I never get hangovers.

-Mid-afternoon I remember that Dash Three has a volleyball game at her school that evening and I have a volleyball committee meeting for Dash Two’s school team across town right afterwards and I text my cousin Michele to let her know that she has to take me to both of them and keep me company because day drinking unless she can’t.
-Thankfully she can because Dash One had an interview for a job where SHE WILL GET PAID TO PET DOGS and it’s more fun going with Michele anyway.
+Mid-afternoon I remember that Dash Three has a volleyball game that evening and I have a volleyball committee meeting for Dash Two’s school team across town right afterwards and I text my cousin Michele to let her know that she has to take me to both of them and keep me company because day drinking unless she can’t.
+Thankfully she can because Dash One was working at her job where SHE GETS PAID TO PET DOGS and it’s more fun going with Michele anyway.

 Slow and steady for the win (at least for me).